r-grandorder/fgo-guides/gudaguda_yamatai-koku_2021_rerun.md

 - When a field is upgraded, the timer on it is reset and started.
 This does not count as a turn-in and will not yield rewards.
 Therefore, best practice is to collect the reward as soon as you unlock the field, then upgrade it to max immediately following so that the next time you are able to turn in, it will be for the maxed out rewards.
 - It may be ideal to farm resources preemptively so as to be prepared for unlocking fields / upgrading them as soon as they become available.
 You will need some of each resource for every field to unlock/fully upgrade them.
 Plan accordingly.
 - You must participate at least once in the Raid Battle phase of the event to be eligible for the rewards from Missions 24-30.
 If you were not caught up with the event, it is likely that you will miss the Gold Fous from Missions 27 & 29.
+-- Rerun changes: There's no longer a need to have participated in the raids to get the mission rewards.
+Doing the 5AP quests should allow you to clear the missions.
+- The on/off button at the Event's map is for notifications when your farm's timer is up.

 ## __**4. GUDAGUDA Event Raid Info (Starts on 7-Nov)**__

 * Saber - Inflicts Burn on your team for 3 Turns
 * Archer - Guts (10k HP)
 * Lancer - Random Chance Invincibility for 2 Hits (rec.
 2016 Summer MC)